-Selected policy objective or selected Interreg-specific objective Selected specific objective Priority Justification for selection Text field: [2 000 per objective] Interreg-specific objective (ISO) 'a better cooperation governance' Enhance the institutional capacity of public authorities, in particular those mandated to manage a specific territory, and of stakeholders; 1 European regions are facing serious economic, environmental and social challenges; The potential of and opportunities for cooperation between public institutions and stakeholders in European regions to promote the exchange of experiences, innovative approaches and capacity building on policy objectives and on issues directly related to implementing policy instruments, are insufficiently developed and exploited in relation to the identification, dissemination and transfer of good practices into regional development policies, including Investment for jobs and growth goal programmes; The focus of the Interreg Europe programme on the exchange of experience and capacity building among regional policy actors to improve their capacity for the design, management and implementation of their regional development policies fits perfectly with the definition of the Interreg-specific objective on governance; It is in line with the type of results that can be expected from the Interreg Europe programme, which are increased capacities of regional policy actors and improvements in the (implementation of) regional policy instruments; It does justice to the diversity of regional policy challenges across the European territory.
+Selected policy objective or selected Interreg-specific objective Selected specific objective Priority Justification for selection Interreg- specific objective (ISO) 'a better cooperation governance' Enhance the institutional capacity of public authorities, in particular those mandated to manage a specific territory, and of stakeholders; 1 The choice of the Interreg-specific objective is based on the following considerations: European regions are facing serious economic, environmental and social challenges; The potential of and opportunities for cooperation between public institutions and stakeholders in European regions to promote the exchange of experiences, innovative approaches and capacity building on policy objectives and on issues directly related to implementing policy instruments, are insufficiently developed and exploited in relation to the identification, dissemination and transfer of good practices into regional development policies, including Investment for jobs and growth goal programmes; The focus of the Interreg Europe programme on the exchange of experience and capacity building among regional policy actors to improve their capacity for the design, management and implementation of their regional development policies fits perfectly with the definition of the Interreg-specific objective on governance; It is in line with the type of results that can be expected from the Interreg Europe programme, which are increased capacities of regional policy actors and improvements in the (implementation of) regional policy instruments; It does justice to the diversity of regional policy challenges across the European territory.
 Under the Interreg-specific objective, regional policy actors can work together on all policy issues of shared relevance in line with their regional needs, as long as this falls within the scope of cohesion policy; It offers the programme a certain flexibility to adapt to emerging policy developments - again, within the scope of cohesion policy.
+Interreg Europe will support actions that contribute to this objective by means of grants.